 ARY JEAN LÉON BITTER

-A fluid and beautifully captured model of Doe & Faun, the freshness of the mold it was captured from is self-evident with a nearly total absence of any notable cold-tooling throughout the surfaces.
-The signature is sharp and raised like Bitter's stylus has only just shaped the surrounding waxes the model was cast from.
+A very scarce example of Bitter's work, this fluid and beautifully captured model depicts of a showdown between a greyhound and a household cat.
+The freshness of the mold it was captured from is self-evident with a nearly total absence of any notable cold-tooling throughout the surfaces.
+The signature is sharp to the touch, raised as if Bitter's stylus has only just shaped the wax of the model it was cast from.
+The untouched original surface patina is brilliant with a chaotic interplay of colors from vivid verdigris to autumnal browns and oranges.
 Edited by the house of Susse and cast with the lost-wax method.

 Ary Jean Léon Bitter